CS FMP 200 - Car radio AEG - Free user manual and instructions

 middle left and right sides of the unit.
 Then slide the sleeve off the back of the unit.

-- Mount the sleeve by inserting the sleeve into the opening of the dashboard and bend open the tabs located around the sleeve with a screwdriver.
+- Mount the sleeve by inserting it into the opening of the dashboard and bend open the tabs located around the sleeve with a screwdriver.
 Not all tabs will be able to make contact, so examine which ones will be most effective.
-Bending open the appropriate tabs behind the dashboard to secure the sleeve in place.
+Bend open the appropriate tabs behind the dashboard to secure the sleeve in place.

-Reconnect the wire harness and the antenna and be careful not to pinch any wires or cables.
+- Reconnect the wire harness and the antenna, being careful not to pinch any wires or cables.

 - Reconnect the cable to the vehicle battery's negative (-) terminal.
-Then replace the out trim ring and install the unit's front panel (see the step of "installing the front panel").
+Then replace the outer trim ring and install the unit's front panel (see the step of "installing the front panel").

 Removing the unit